 14.7.
-Some radioisotope production facilities fabricate sealed sources and the radioactive material in such facilities is typically in one of three states: raw material, finished product (inventory) or waste.
-The operating organizations of such radioisotope production facilities should offer customers a disposal pathway as a pre-sale condition.
-The operating organization is responsible for accounting for their sealed sources, and for documenting returned, spent sources to ensure that the sealed sources do not become orphaned.
+Some radioisotope production facilities fabricate sealed sources, and the radioactive material in such facilities is typically in one of three states: raw material, finished product (inventory) or waste.
+At the time of supply, the operating organization of such a radioisotope production facility should provide customers with guidance on the arrangements for return of the source.
+The operating organization is responsible for accounting for its sealed sources, and for documenting returned, spent sources to ensure that the sealed sources do not become orphaned.

 14.8.
-The operating organization should provide the regulatory body with a list of anticipated waste streams and sources to be generated at the facility, including waste forms (e.g. solid, liquid and/or gaseous), estimates of waste volumes, waste categories and plans for storage and disposal.
+The operating organization should provide the regulatory body with a list of anticipated waste streams and sources to be generated at the facility, including waste forms (e.g. solid, liquid, gaseous), estimates of waste volumes, waste categories and plans for storage and disposal.